 The next option on the bottom scroll wheel is temp plus which is an enhanced version of temperature.
 The difference is that the on percentage will automatically increase about 10% for every 2.5 degree drop in ambient temperature.
-This works great for heated gear and for controlling cooling fans, automatically increasing and decreasing the on percentage as the sensed temperature changes.
+This works great for heated gear and clothing, automatically increasing and decreasing the on percentage as the ambient temperature changes.